 Waseem Asghar, Ph.D.

-Assistant Professor, Department of Computer Engineering & Electrical Engineering and Computer Science Department, and Department of Biological Sciences (Joint Appointment), Florida Atlantic University.
+Assistant Professor, Department of Computer Engineering & Electrical Engineering and Computer Science Department, and Department of Biological Sciences (Courtesy Appointment), Florida Atlantic University.

 Postdoc: Harvard Medical School, Brigham and Women’s Hospital, Harvard-MIT HST (07/2012 – 04/2014)